The Key West Citizen looks at 125 years

 But by February 2000, Thomson announced plans to divest itself of 54 small papers in the United States and Canada, in order to focus more intently on its data bases and other cyberspace holdings.

-On June 21, the Key West Citizen was sold to John Kent Cooke Sr., scion of a family with strong roots in newspaper publishing: Family patriarch Jack Kent Cooke, who had been involved in a number of joint newspaper ventures with Thomson in Canada, once owned the Los Angeles Daily News, as well as a group of community papers in Arizona, Colorado and New Mexico.
+That year, the Key West Citizen was sold to John Kent Cooke Sr., scion of a family with strong roots in newspaper publishing: Family patriarch Jack Kent Cooke, who had been involved in a number of joint newspaper ventures with Thomson in Canada, once owned the Los Angeles Daily News, as well as a group of community papers in Arizona, Colorado and New Mexico.

 Locally owned again – for the first time since 1968 – The Citizen, managed by John Kent Cooke Jr., and his brother Tom Cooke at keysnews.com, continues to provide a forum for debate within an often fractious community, and high-quality printed and electronic news products that can be accessed from around the world.

 “With Thomson, (coverage) was still a combination of local and national news,” said Hambright.
 “But In recent years, The Citizen has again become, more focused on local news.
-I’ve read every copy of The Citizen that exist today, and I think the local coverage is the best it’s ever been.”
+I’ve read every copy of The Citizen that exists today, and I think the local coverage is the best it’s ever been.”

 In 2018, the Key West Citizen was once again for sale, and this time, the buyers would be Adams Publishing Group.
 Adams Publishing Group (APG) is, first and foremost, a family-owned community newspaper company.
 It was launched in late 2013 by Mark Adams with support from his family.